Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     - **Replication**: Locally-redundant storage (LRS)

-    - **Location**: Any location in your area that is NOT your Primary or Secondary site
+    - **Location**: Any location in your area that is NOT your Primary or Secondary site.

     ![Fields in the Create storage account blade are set to the previously defined settings.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image143.png "Create storage account blade")